nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 a certain format for each data field, thus if you modified the data wrongly, the app will use the fallback option, which is to load the storage file with built-in default flashcards and tags.

+**Q**: Why can't I delete some tags?<br>
+**A**: Default tags are provided by the application to aid in the learning process and guide you along the way.
+You can, however, add your own tags to any flashcard.
+The deletion of tags exists is to complement this user tagging function, in case you have a change of mind or typed any tag wrongly.

+**Q**: I just want to do a short quiz!
+Is there any way to do that?<br>
+**A**: There are multiple ways to set up a shorter quiz session: one would be to start with a selected number of questions, and let the application randomise some questions for you.
+The other option could be to tag questions you would like to be tested on; starting with these tags will give you a quiz session with only these selected flashcards.
+A combination of the above two options is also possible.

 --------------------------------------------------------------------------------------------------------------------

 ## Command summary